-Nouveau Work JNL
+Nouveau To Go JNL

 Based on the sheet music title lettering for Al Jolson's 1920 song "Grieving for You", the casual style of Nouveau Work JNL is available in both regular and oblique versions.